IBM/cloud-functions-workshops/prereqs/cloud-functions.md

     josephine.watson@gmail.com_dev  CF-based     josephine.watson@gmail.com_dev
     ```

-    _**Note**: A default namespace should have been created for you as part of the installation and confuiguration of the `cloud-functions` plugin._
+    _**Note**: A default namespace should have been created for you as part of the installation and configuration of the `cloud-functions` plugin._

 ## Test IBM Cloud Functions From The CLI